J-Carpenter-is-in-Laputa/Royal-Jelly-Web-Project/README.md

 This is built using ASP.NET Core MCV.
 - Code Editor used was Visual Studio Community 2022 and sql server express for the database.
 - If you want to run the code you'll need to reconfigure the appsettings.json file for what database you use and update the database in the terminal.
-- I recommend using the code editor I used for installing the Microsoft design, Microsoft tool, and Microsoft sql server packages I used to make this.
+- I recommend using the code editor I used for installing the Microsoft design, Microsoft tool, and Microsoft sql server packages.

 <div align="center">